grantcolley/blazor-auth0/README.md

 await builder.Build().RunAsync();
 ```
-> Note when adding the HttpClient the ports to specify is set in `profiles:applicationUrl` of the `launchSettings.json` file for the **WebApi** project.
+> Note when adding the HttpClient the port to specify is set in `profiles:applicationUrl` of the `launchSettings.json` file for the **WebApi** project.

 ## 6. Securing the Blazor Server Client